Personal Bankruptcy and Company Liquidation: Understanding the Differences and Your Obligations

 Consequences of Liquidation

-- Personal liability may apply if directors gave personal guarantees or breached duties.
+• Personal liability may apply if directors gave personal guarantees or breached their duties

 How Bankruptcy and Liquidation Differ

-Although both involve financial collapse, the differences are clear.
+Although both involve financial collapse, the differences are significant:

 FeatureBankruptcyLiquidationApplies toIndividualsCompaniesOverseen byTrusteeLiquidatorDurationTypically 3 yearsUntil finalisedMain aimRepay debts or release from themWind up company affairsImpactPersonal finances, assets, incomeCompany assets, employees, trading